 The Department's contribution to the 3Rs

-At AEM, we have an Animal Care and Use Committee, which is advisory on animal welfare issues at the University of Copenhagen.
+At University of Copenhagen, we have an Animal Welfare Body also abbreviated DVO - Dyrevelfærdsorgan in Danish (equivalent to an Institutional Animal Care and Use Committee or IACUC), which is advisory on animal welfare issues including for AEM.

-The primary focus of the Committee is to:
+The primary focus of the DVO is to:

 - Provide oversight of the animal care and use programme

 - Stimulate the culture of care

 - Provide tools for implementation of recent technical and scientific developments in relation to the 3Rs

 The Department is dedicated to education and continuous professional development of people working with laboratory animals.
 This involves the legally compulsory courses in laboratory animal science that all scientists or technicians must pass before doing experiments on animals, as well as courses at an advanced level for the development and improvement of skills in animal experimentation.